Overheated Topological Hall Effect

-As a newly prominent field, dedicated efforts have been devoted to the study of THE.
+As a newly prominent research field, dedicated efforts have been devoted to the study of THE.
 However, the authenticity of THE has long been overlooked.
-We argue that different forms of THE can be imitated with tricky two-channel opposite AHE, which is a natural result in inhomogeneous AHE sign reversal systems.
-Besides the observation of bump/dip in Hall measurements, additional characterizations are demanded to claim the advent of THE and related non-trivial spin textures.
+We accentuate that different forms of THE can be imitated with tricky two-channel opposite AHE, which is a natural result in systems with AHE sign reversal.